SynTexDZN/homebridge-syntex-magichome/README.md

 ## Compatible Devices
-Any devices created by Zengge and running on the Magic Home Wi-Fi (or other apps by the same developer such as LED Magic Color) app should work with this plugin.
+Any devices created by Zengge and running on the Magic Home Wi-Fi App ( or other apps by the same developer such as LED Magic Color ) should work with this plugin.
 Some examples of compatible devices are:
 - [5 Channel Controller for RGB LED Strip](http://amzn.to/2eAljEV) `rgbw`
 - [Magic UFO RGBW LED Strip controller](http://amzn.to/2eyoRdE)
 - [SuperLegends Wi-Fi smart bulb](http://amzn.to/2eCxq6a) `rgb`